 - The fear of intersex being mixed up as a gender identity or a sexual orientation problem.

-- Some intersex people consider themselves a disorder of sex development still, and are happy with their intersex diagnosis and don’t feel their diagnosis has anything to do with being LGBTQ+ or being a sexual minority.
+- Some intersex people consider themselves a disorder of sex development still, or a medical condition, and are happy with their intersex diagnosis and don’t feel their diagnosis has anything to do with being LGBTQ+ or being a sexual minority.

 - The way I see it, it could simply be a case of Homophobia, Transphobia, Queerphobia, Intersex phobia that keeps people from wanting to add the “I”.